simul/simul.github.io/changelist.md

 Version 4.4
 ---
+Mon 24 May : Update worleyTexcoordOffset to worleyOffsetKm.
+Removed noise3DTexcoordScale2, noise3DTexcoordOffset2 and EdgeNoiseWavelength2Km from shaders.
+Update noise input from cloud_lighting.sfx and updated cloud_experimental.sla and others.
 Fri 21 May : Fixing dead link
 Fri 21 May : Further changes
 Fri 21 May : link fix